MichaelH10991/objectifiler/README.md

 index.js
 ```

-and the index.js looks like this
+and the index.js looks like this;

 ```javascript
 const objectifier = require("objectifier");